The Benefice of

 A useful WEDDING CHECKLIST is available to help you keep track of what needs to happen and when.

-If something is happening in the church, the vicar is responsible and needs to know about it.
+If something is happening in the church, the Rector is responsible and needs to know about it.
 Don't have the service videoed.
 It isn't allowed in church for good reasons: it distracts people, it means you're recording musicians which complicates their fees and may breach copyright, and except in really unusual circumstances people won't want to watch it.
 They'll want to look at some good photos instead.
 Do things your way - this is your wedding.
 Don't be pushed into decisions by other people, or by what you think other people will expect.

 Don't be late.
 A wedding service is quite short.
 If you are ten minutes late, that's a third of the whole service time gone.
 Do allow people to enjoy the service and be there to support you.
 Don't worry about the service.
 Don't try to organise every last detail.
 People will sort themselves out, and you need to concentrate on getting married to each other, which is what the whole thing is about.